This is not a drill: The Dyson airwrap is in stock right now

 - Currys: £449.99 – out of stock

-- Amazon: £599 – in stock now at a marked up price
+- Amazon: £589 – in stock now at a marked up price, only one left

 - Boots: £449.99 – out of stock